Evolution of the brain: Role of embryology

-Randomizing access and scaling brains up
+Randomizing access and increasing size

 Some animal phyla have gone through major brain enlargement through evolution (e.g. vertebrates and cephalopods both contain many lineages in which brains have grown through evolution) but most animal groups are composed only of species with extremely small brains.
 Some scientists argue that this difference is due to vertebrate and cephalopod neurons having evolved ways of communicating that overcome the scalability problem of neural networks while most animal groups have not.
-They argue that the reason why traditional neural networks fail to improve their function when they scale up is because filtering based on previously known probabilities cause self-fulfilling prophecy-like biases that create false statistical evidence giving a completely false worldview and that randomized access can overcome this problem and allow brains to be scaled up to more discriminating conditioned reflexes at larger brains that lead to new worldview forming abilities at certain thresholds.
+They argue that traditional neural networks fail to improve their function when scaled up because filtering based on previously known probabilities creates self-fulfilling prophecy-like biases.
+These biases generate false statistical evidence, producing a completely inaccurate worldview.
+In contrast, randomized access can overcome this problem, allowing brains to scale to more discriminating conditioned reflexes.
+This, in turn, can lead to new worldview-forming abilities once certain thresholds are reached.
 This means when neurons scale in a non randomized fashion that their functionality becomes more limited due to their neural networks being unable to process more complex systems without the exposure to new formations.
 This is explained by randomization allowing the entire brain to eventually get access to all information over the course of many shifts even though instant privileged access is physically impossible.
 They cite that vertebrate neurons transmit virus-like capsules containing RNA that are sometimes read in the neuron to which it is transmitted and sometimes passed further on unread which creates randomized access, and that cephalopod neurons make different proteins from the same gene which suggests another mechanism for randomization of concentrated information in neurons, both making it evolutionarily worth scaling up brains.